 Ultimately, 360-degree feedback is a great way of encouraging growth and development by making performance evaluation a more collaborative experience for your business.
 But it is not that easy to get it done properly.

-What are the pros and cons of 360-degree reviews?
+What are the pros and cons of the 360-degree feedback system?

-There are a few things to consider when thinking about 360-degree reviews for your business, so let’s see what the main pros and cons are – and how you can tackle the eventual difficulties that come with them.
+There are a few things to consider when thinking about 360-degree reviews for your business, so let’s see what the main pros are and what the most common cons – and how you can tackle the eventual difficulties that come with them.

 Pros of including a 360-degree review process for your business